ai-aimbot/AIMr/README.md

 ## Please create issue requests with the new feature label to request features

-# kBOT
+# AIMR

-kBOT is an ai aimbot that uses the yolov7 detection model, the streamer version doesnt show the detection visualization and is slightly faster, the normal version has a visualizer window that shows the detections/etc.
+AIMR is an ai aimbot that uses the yolov7 detection model, the streamer version doesnt show the detection visualization and is slightly faster, the normal version has a visualizer window that shows the detections/etc.

 [![Views](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fkbdevs%2Fai-aimbot&count_bg=%239279B5&title_bg=%23555555&icon=&icon_color=%23FFFFFF&title=Views&edge_flat=false)](https://hits.seeyoufarm.com)